12 Tips for Divorce Mediation

 10. Look Into The Future

 If you have children who are minors and are negotiating a parenting agreement, it’s good to think about how your children’s lives will change as they grow.
 Include those factors when drafting a parenting agreement.
 Be flexible and adjust your expectations as your children’s lives and interests evolve over time.
 Take into account the dramatic changes during adolescence and young adulthood.
+Decide how strict you will be with making them go to a parent’s visitation when really they want to go to a friend’s birthday party, or sporting event, or maybe go on a date.
+As they get older it will become more about the individual needs of the child and less about you.
+Not that they don’t need you but more like they are becoming independent and both parents will need to adjust accordingly.
 No one can predict the future so have the document reflect the need for flexibility, from both parents, when the time comes.

 11. Get It In Writing